iGUIDE Camera System FAQ

 What else is needed besides the camera?

-You will need a tripod with a ball head and a tablet or phone (5″-7″ screen size is optimal).
-We recommend an Oben AC-1341 Tripod with BA-111 Ball Head from B&H Photo – it is quite light and at the same time sturdy enough to support the camera.
+You will need a tripod with a ball head and a tablet or phone (5-7″ screen size is optimal).
+We recommend an Oben AC-1341 Tripod with BA-111 Ball Head from B&H Photo.
+This tripod is light and sturdy enough to support the camera.
 For shooting very large spaces we recommend a Manfrotto 127VS Variable Leg Spread Tripod Dolly – it is one of a kind dolly with retractable feet that are crucial for stable parking when shooting panoramas.

 How does the camera work?

-Laser measurements are made and the space is mapped both during shooting panoramas and while walking with the camera.
+Spatial data is collected with the LIDAR laser scanner and the space is mapped while shooting panoramas and walking with the camera.
 The camera produces 3-shot panoramas by being manually rotated into three positions spaced 120 degrees for every panorama.
+Visit iGUIDE Technology Videos for more information on the process.

 Can I use the camera to take still pictures?